Estimation of non-uniform motion blur using a patch-based regression convolutional neural network (CNN): Background

 Many approaches to deblurring and blur kernel estimation prior to deep learning used a maximum \textit{a posteriori} (MAP) framework with implicit regularization using image priors~\cite{fergus,FMD,Radon_T,MONEY2008302,jia_2007_ieee} or explicit edge prediction~\cite{Xu_2013_CVPR,BD_Krishnan}.
 The MAP approach is an iterative optimization with alternate iterations predicting the blur kernel and the latent sharp image.
 Levin et al.~\cite{Levin_2011_ieee,Levin_2009_ieee}, however, posit that such an approach tends to favor a solution in which the kernel is an impulse and the ``deblurred'' image is the blurry image instead of converging to the true blur kernel and latent sharp image.
 As such, Levin et al.~\cite{Levin_2011_ieee,Levin_2009_ieee} advocate for approaches that only estimate the blur kernel (they use an expectation-maximization (EM) framework with either a Gaussian or sparse prior) and use of non-blind deblurring methods to estimate the latent sharp image.
 Having demonstrated the utility of using estimated blur kernels in non-blind deblurring in our previous work on uniformly blurred images~\cite{varela2023_uniform}, here we focus on estimation of the blur kernel in non-uniformly blurred images.

-Recent methods have considered deep learning approaches to estimate the blur kernel or blur field~\cite{yan_2016_ieee,Sun_2015_CVPR,Xu_2018_ieee,gong2017motion}, estimate the latent sharp image~\cite{zhang_2018_ieee}, or both~\cite{Li_2018_CVPR}.
-These methods use CNNs~\cite{Xu_2018_ieee,Sun_2015_CVPR,Li_2018_CVPR,yan_2016_ieee}, fully convolutional networks (FCNs)~\cite{gong2017motion}, or generative adversarial networks (GANs)~\cite{zhang_2018_ieee}.
-CNNs have been used to enhance image edges as input to a classical MAP approach for uniformly-blurred images~\cite{Xu_2018_ieee}, to classify whether an image is blurry or sharp for use as regularization in a MAP framework~\cite{Li_2018_CVPR}, to predict blur kernels via classification for uniformly-blurred image patches~\cite{Sun_2015_CVPR}, and to classify the blur type followed by a general regression network to estimate the blur parameters~\cite{yan_2016_ieee}.
+Recent methods have considered deep learning approaches to estimate the blur kernel or blur field~\cite{yan_2016_ieee,Sun_2015_CVPR,Xu_2018_ieee,gong2017motion}, estimate the latent sharp image~\cite{zhang_2018_ieee}, or estimate both the blur kernel or blur field and the latent sharp image~\cite{Li_2018_CVPR} or compensated image~\cite{kageyama2022,kageyama2024}.
+These methods use CNNs~\cite{Xu_2018_ieee,Sun_2015_CVPR,Li_2018_CVPR,yan_2016_ieee,kageyama2022,kageyama2024}, fully convolutional networks (FCNs)~\cite{gong2017motion,kageyama2022}, or generative adversarial networks (GANs)~\cite{zhang_2018_ieee}.
+CNNs have been used to enhance image edges as input to a classical MAP approach for uniformly-blurred images~\cite{Xu_2018_ieee}, to classify whether an image is blurry or sharp for use as regularization in a MAP framework~\cite{Li_2018_CVPR}, to predict defocus and to deblur images~\cite{kageyama2022,kageyama2024}, to predict blur kernels via classification for uniformly-blurred image patches~\cite{Sun_2015_CVPR}, and to classify the blur type (including defocus blur) followed by a general regression network to estimate the blur parameters~\cite{yan_2016_ieee}.
 In contrast, we use a regression CNN to directly estimate the blur kernel or blur field by estimating motion blur parameters in patches.

 In this work we extend the regression CNN of~\cite{varela2023_uniform,varela2023_patch} which can be trained as a regressor on image patches to estimate length and angle as a parametrization of linear motion blur kernels.
 The use of regression in this formulation allows us to explore a continuous range of length and angle parameters for linear motion blur.
 This work improves the results from~\cite{varela2023_patch} by introducing an alternate patch size training.
 Furthermore, we create non-uniformly blurred images by blurring two regions of the image with different characteristics and use the network to predict blur in patches that overlap the two blur characteristics.
 This gives important insights into the behavior of the network when analyzing patches that include multiple blur characteristics.
+It is important to note that the network is trained on patches with uniform blur and is not explicitly trained on patches containing multiple blur characteristics; it is thus critical to understand the performance of the network in such circumstances.